A big part of the questions galore I get daily includes those asking for a Wi-Fi router or mesh recommendation for a specific situation.

 - Game-related features: You can play the game with any router, especially one with QoS.
 However, some routers have even more to give pro-gamers an edge.

 What you should avoid in a Wi-Fi routers

-Not all features and settings are useful.
+Not all features and settings are helpful.
 The following are those I’d think twice before using.

 Vendor-assisted remote management

-This feature requires you to registered an account with the vendor and attach your router to that account.
+This feature requires you to register an account with the vendor and attach your router to that account.
 In return, you can manage our home network when you’re out and about.

-This type of remote access is getting more and more popular with more vendors, such as TP-Link, Linksys, or Netgear, offering it as an option.
+This type of remote access is getting popular among mainstream networking vendors.
+For example, TP-Link, Linksys, and Netgear have it as an option.

 These devices are by far the worst in terms of features.
 They have very few of those listed above, if at all.

-What makes them even less attractive is the fact that you have to have an account with the vendor, and you also have to sign in before you can control the router.
+What makes them even less attractive is that you have to have an account with the vendor, and you also have to sign in before you can control the router.

 In other words, both your mobile device and your home network are connected to the vendor at all times, and you manage your home network through the vendor.

 Privacy risks aside, this type of management means you do not truly own your router.
 When there’s no Internet connection, you can’t make changes to your home network.
-Or if for some reason, the vendor decides to no longer support the device, you’ll lose access to it.
+Or, if the vendor decides to stop supporting the device for some reason, you’ll lose access to it.